CHOOSING A SERVICE

 What’s the difference between Developmental Editing Type A and Developmental Editing Type B?

 With Developmental Editing Type A, you’ll receive your feedback in the form of a long, detailed manuscript critique.
-With Type B, you’ll receive comments in the margins of your draft plus short endnotes after each chapter.
+With Type B, you’ll receive comments, questions, and suggestions in the margins of your draft plus an editorial letter summarizing overall strengths, weaknesses, and areas for improvement.
 This allows you to see your editor’s reactions to the text in “real time” so that you can track where they were most engaged and least engaged.
-Type B is slightly more expensive because it takes more time.
+Type B is more expensive because it takes more time.

 I can only afford one round of professional editing.
 Which should I choose?